fooplugins/foogallery/README.txt

 First thing to do is restore your site to it's previous working state.
 1. Get access to your site via FTP, or SFTP.
 2. Navigate to the wp-content/plugins folder.
-3. Rename the foogallery folder to foogallery1 in order to deactivate the pluing.
+3. Rename the foogallery folder to foogallery1 in order to deactivate the plugin.
 4. At this point, your site should be working again.
 5. Please contact our support and provide the following info:
     * What version of WordPress you are running.